-Dear Mr. Electrician: Can I prevent lightning strikes from doing damage to my house by grounding?
+Dear Mr. Electrician: What can I do about grounding TV and telephone in my house?
+I want to have good lightning protection.
 My neighbor was blown out of her chair when lightning hit her TV.
 How can I prevent that from happening to me?

 The above photo depicts how I found the TV and telephone lines grounded.
 It turns out that this pipe was not connected to anything.
 It was in the ground only a few inches and contained a piece of cut electrical cable, the remains of which is protruding from the pipe.
 Needless to say, this would not be adequate protection if lightning were to strike.